 Once the other computer is found and the connection is about to be established, you are asked for the connection password.
 Get the connection password from the other party, type it and press OK.

 The remote party will be asked to approve the connection.
-Your computer will wait until the approval is given.
+Your computer will wait until you accept the incoming connection.

 You are now connected to the other computer via Windows Remote Assistance and you can see its desktop.